SowmyaDhanapal/tvm/metawarenn_inference/README.md

       export CPLUS_INCLUDE_PATH=install_protobuf_folder/include:${CPLUS_INCLUDE_PATH}
 ```

-    2. Download protobuf library version 3.11.3 from the egnyte link https://multicorewareinc.egnyte.com/dl/FjljPlgjlI
-    3. Unzip and move the "libprotobuf.so" to "/path/to/tvm/metawarenn_inference"

 ### Modifications to make before build
 #### To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
    1. Set path to tvm in tvm/metawarenn_inference/env.sh line no: 5